Before you apply

 The application process for international students is the same as it is for everyone else.
 You still need to apply through UCAS.

 As well as meeting our course entry requirements, you have to provide proof of your level of English.
-This is because you need to meet the Home Office required standards to get a Tier 4 Visa to enter the country for study.
+This is because you need to meet the Home Office required standards to get a Student visa to enter the country for study.